alvarotrigo/react-fullpage/README.md

 You can use any [options](https://github.com/alvarotrigo/fullPage.js#options) supported by fullPage.js library as react props.

 Props object can contain standard [options](https://github.com/alvarotrigo/fullPage.js#options) as well as fullPage.js [callbacks](https://github.com/alvarotrigo/fullPage.js#callbacks).

-The only difference in API is that you must provide the standard fullpage.js library as a [prop](https://github.com/alvarotrigo/react-fullpage/blob/master/example/index.js#L13) and callbacks should be an array of strings containing the callback name you'd like to subscribe to.

 More on callbacks [here](https://github.com/alvarotrigo/react-fullpage#callbacks)